Head-to-head comparisons of medication uses, side effects, warnings, and more.

 Prescription only

-Emgality (galcanezumab or galcanezumab-gnlm) is a monoclonal antibody that's used to prevent migraine attacks and to treat cluster headaches in adults.
-Emgality (galcanezumab) works by blocking a specific protein in the brain that can cause migraines and headaches.
-This medication is injected under the skin monthly.
-Some common side effects of Emgality (galcanezumab) include pain, itching, and rash at the injection site.
+Emgality (galcanezumab or galcanezumab-gnlm) is an injectable medication that can help prevent migraine attacks in adults.
+It can also help treat cluster headaches in adults.
+This medication is a monoclonal antibody that works as a CGRP antagonist.
+It blocks the CGRP protein in the brain that can cause migraine and headache pain.
+Emgality (galcanezumab) comes as a prefilled pen and syringe.
+You inject one dose of the medication under the skin monthly.
+Some common side effects include pain, itching, and redness at the injection site.

 Summary for Triptan